e11bio/volara/docs/source/tutorial.rst

   imshow(cell_array[:, 30])

-As you can see the volume we are working with is a two channel flourescence image of nuclei and cell membranes.
-We have also generated some psuedo ground truth via some simple blurring and thresholding:
+As you can see, the volume we are working with is a two-channel fluorescence image of nuclei and cell membranes.
+We have also generated some pseudo ground truth via some simple blurring and thresholding:

-Psuedo Ground Truth:
+Pseudo Ground Truth:

 .. jupyter-execute::

   imshow(labels_array[30])

-All of thie data is stored in a ``zarr`` container ``cells3d.zarr``.
+All of this data is stored in a ``zarr`` container ``cells3d.zarr``.
 We created each array with some helpful metadata such as the offset, voxel size, axis names, and units.
 This is not necessary for processing but is good bookkeeping practice.
-The raw data is a 2 channel image, with resolution 0.29x0.26x0.26 microns.
+The raw data is a 2-channel image, with a resolution of 0.29x0.26x0.26 microns.
 We have chosen to name the axes as ``c^``, ``z``, ``y``, and ``x``.
 The ground truth has the same metadata.
 The ground truth should normally be manually curated to ensure quality, but this will be fine for our purposes.
-Finally we have also gone ahead and generated affinities from the ground truth labels.
+Finally, we have also gone ahead and generated affinities from the ground truth labels.
 This is commonly done with a machine learning model (UNet) when trying to generate an instance segmentation.
 We will be working with perfect affinities for this tutorial but most applications will be a bit